legion2809/LauncherForOakwood/README.md

 - Added Discord Rich Presence by Smelson (Vanya Shatilov)
 - (Hotfix) FolderBrowserDialog has been changed to CommonOpenFileDialog

+v 1.0.5
+- Aurora BdCn BT font injected into the executable file

 # Credits and Additional Info

 Special thanks to: